 - Elucidate the mechanisms of self-organization in nature and translate them into robust strategies for robots.

 Our interdisciplinary approach to research is enabled by the diversity of the lab members’ academic backgrounds, including mechanical, electrical, and aerospace engineering; robotics and mechatronics; mathematics and physics; and computer science.
-The lab is under the direction of Prof. Spring Berman, assistant professor of Mechanical and Aerospace Engineering.
+The lab is under the direction of Prof. Spring Berman, associate professor of Mechanical and Aerospace Engineering.